annashats/Portfolio/content/blog/madi/index.md

 - **AUC-ROC**

   Finally, we move onto our last page, About MADI.
 The main graphs in this section are the AUC-ROC curves where we compare MADI’s main approaches: Negative Sampling-Neural Networks (NS-NN) and Negative Sampling-Random Forest on the left hand side with other anomaly detection approaches such as ISO and OC-SVM on the right.
 We chose to display these graphs on this page to show the user more information about MADI’s performance as an anomaly detection algorithm.
 These graphs are supplemented by text boxes explaining more about MADI, what an AUC-ROC curve is, as well as how MADI can be applied to the transaction fraud space to help users understand how this can be applied to their needs.

+**Low-Fidelity Wireframes**

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FVBgBsfmK7KNbzoGfdC7X0p%2FMPS---Google%3Fnode-id%3D1%253A2%26scaling%3Dscale-down-width%26page-id%3D0%253A1" allowfullscreen></iframe>

+**Mid-Fidelity Wireframes**

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FVBgBsfmK7KNbzoGfdC7X0p%2FMPS---Google%3Fnode-id%3D331%253A6765%26starting-point-node-id%3D331%253A6765%26scaling%3Dscale-down-width" allowfullscreen></iframe>

 ###Development:
 As part of the development team, we the following to create the front end of the platform: React, Highcharts, and Material UI.
 Specifically, I created the "Common Attributes" section using.

+For the high-fidelity prototype, see it live by cliking below:

+<a target="_blank" href= "http://madi-google.herokuapp.com"> <button class = "button_madi"> Dashboard </button></a>

 ###Delivery.

-**Wireframes**

-See below the Figma page that we used to create the mocks:

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FVBgBsfmK7KNbzoGfdC7X0p%2FMPS---Google%3Fnode-id%3D18%253A2" allowfullscreen></iframe>

 **Final Presentation**

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTya8rr2FJ-isxv8vSmjEHnAfdS1StIJGhwG-7BL3SiBJRFKsqbyQMkfOZzHShpSZRmNdoRi7ZpwhOx/embed?start=false&loop=false&delayms=3000" frameborder="0" width="400" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-**Prototyping**

-See below the final prototype that we created for the client

-<a target="_blank" href= "http://madi-google.herokuapp.com"> <button class = "button_madi"> Dashboard </button></a>